 When writing up an agreement, remember that it is about what is best for your children.
 Important things to consider are who will look after the children if the resident parent falls sick, where they will spend their school holidays and special occasions like birthdays and Christmas, what decisions the parents need to consult each other on, and how new partners will be introduced.

 Don’t wait until you’re falling apart.
-Arrange for a friend or child-minder to take the children out for a fun day and take time out for yourself, even if you spend the day wallowing – we are all allowed to have a bad day.
+Arrange for a friend or child-minder to take the children out for a fun day.
+Take time out for yourself, even if you spend the day wallowing – we are all allowed to have a bad day.
 You cannot take care of your children if you are not taking care of yourself.

 All children have different ways of dealing with their emotions.
 Make sure they have someone to talk to.
 Children often protect their parents and will not necessarily share their feelings out of fear that they may hurt them or cause them more pain.